Canal Place One

 5. All Unit Owners shall immediately remove and properly dispose of all pet waste and debris of defecation in the Common Areas inside and outside of the building.

 6. No pets are to be transported in the passenger (front) elevator.
-Pets may be transported in the freight (rear) elevator or via the staircases.
+Pets should be transported in the freight (rear) elevator or via the staircases.
+[If the freight elevator is out of order, pets may be transported in the front elevator with an okay from any other riders]

 Common Areas